 When considering the use of tax loss selling in Canada, it pays to remember that it’s always a good time to sell bad stocks, or stocks that are wrong for your portfolio.
 But you need to balance that rule against the fact that in the final couple of months of the year, some investors dump stocks without thinking, just to cut their taxes.
 In some cases, they simply want to sell and be done with it.
 In others, they intend to buy the stock back after 30 days (as we mentioned, if you buy back any sooner, you cannot deduct your loss.)

 As a result, stocks that have been weak tend to stay weak in the final month or two of the year.
 But the best of the bunch can put on extraordinary recoveries when tax-loss selling season ends.

-Bonus tip: Don’t let tax considerations spur you to make a costly selling mistake.
-You can always sell next year and carry your loss back.
+Bonus tip: Don’t let tax considerations spur you to make a costly selling mistake with tax-loss harvesting.
+With tax loss selling in Canada, you can always sell next year and carry your loss back.

 Did you find my tips on capital gains tax helpful?
 Please share your thoughts in the comments section.